Return to Travel

 Peterborough Map

-I spent three days in Peterborough
+rate, I wasn't there for long, but in 2003 I spent three days in Peterborough

-for work a few times, and also a few times to visit, usually on a trip to
+for work a number of times, and also a few times to visit.
+I seem to recall that Peterboroughians were once considered the most

 rest of the country.
 On our visit in 2015, however, it seemed sketchier even